-About 7 percent of workers had wages garnished in 2103, and workers age 35-44 are most likely to endure that stressful and sometimes humiliating fate, a groundbreaking study on garnishment by payroll processor ADP shows.
+About 7 percent of workers had wages garnished in 2013, and workers age 35-44 are most likely to endure that stressful and sometimes humiliating fate

 The study found that more than 10 percent of employees aged 35-44 had their wages garnished.
 The total garnishment rate for all employees in the study was 7.2 percent in 2013, 7.2 percent in 2012 and 7.6 percent in 2011.